TinyTinni/FairyCam/Readme.md

 ## How-To Use

-FairyCam provides a new class `AnyCamera` which is an interface of `cv::VideoCapture` without relying on inheritance.
+FairyCam provides a new class `FairyCam::AnyCamera` which is an interface of `cv::VideoCapture` without relying on inheritance.
 It can take any Camera which fulfills the `cv::VideoCapture`/`FairyCam::IsAnyCamera`-Concept.

 An example using dynamic polymorphism where you can change the camera at runtime: